)

 Regular meetings of teachers with a clear focus on research and evidence and opportunity for continued professional development.
 We will be looking closely at the intention, implementation and impact of high quality inclusive practice for Reception class teaching and learning.

-When is the RCTN and how will it work?
+When is the RCTN and how does it work?

-The RCTN will have half termly meetings (6 per academic year), which will run online.
-We hope to be able to coordinate opportunities for face to face hubs to establish and join the online sessions synchronously.
+The RCTN has half termly meetings (6 per academic year), which run online.
+We coordinate opportunities for face to face hubs to establish and join the online sessions synchronously.

-For ease of reference, we are establishing a regular time slot of Tuesdays from 4.30-6pm
+For ease of reference, we have established a regular time slot of Tuesdays from 4.30-6pm

-The meetings will be focussed on a particular theme of Early Years Literacies addressing topics chosen by participants.
-All sessions will be interactive and informative.
+The meetings focus on a particular theme of Early Years Literacies addressing topics chosen by participants.
+All sessions are interactive and informative.

 What’s involved in the RCTN meetings?